 To start, you’ll need to thread your machine through a vertical tension mast connected to the center of the device, where you’ll also make adjustments for tension.

 You’ll then attach a sinker plate to the carriage and thread the loose end of the yarn from the tension mast through it.
-To create specific patterns, you can use a fabric comb to adjust needle positions on the bed before knitting.
+You can use a fabric comb to adjust needle positions on the bed before knitting to create specific patterns.

 Next, you’ll adjust the tension dial on the carriage (to regulate stitch size) and pull the carriage across the bed.
-To ensure your stitches stay in place as you work further, you’ll add weights on your first row to avoid pulling.
-You can also use a ravel cord to help you cast on with more ease.
+Add weights on your first row to avoid pulling to ensure your stitches stay in place as you work further.
+You can also use a ravel cord to help you cast on more swiftly.

-As you gently work through your first rounds, you can start gliding your carriage back and forth and knit more freely and quicker once you see a foundation being formed.
+As you gently work through your first rounds, you can start gliding your carriage back and forth and knit more freely and quickly once you see a foundation forming.